rixiobarrios/emergency-compliment/readme.md

 ## Mission…

-Create your own version of [Emergency Compliment](http://emergencycompliment.com/), except making the compliments SEI-themed.
-When a user visits the site, they should be greeted with a SEI-themed compliment to cheer them up.
+For tonight's homework, you will be creating your own version of [Emergency Compliment](http://emergencycompliment.com/), except making the compliments SEI-themed.

-Create a new directory called `emergency_compliment` that holds your Express app.
+## Getting Started

+1. Fork and clone this repository.
+1. Change into the new directory.
+1. Create a MVC express app in this repository:
+  - `npm init -y`
+  - `touch index.js`
+  - Think: What packages do you need to install?
+  - Think: What other files do you need to create and how should you organize them?
+1. Complete the assignment mission.
+  - See below for more details of how the app should work

+# Activity

+Make an express app that randomly displays a compliment to the user.
+Look at [Emergency Compliment](http://emergencycompliment.com/) for a working example (but remember, try to make your compliments SEI themed!)

-## Level 1: generic compliment
+### Level 1: Generic Compliment

 >`YOURPORT` should be a number like 3000 or 4000